-The COVID-19 Public Health Response Act 2020 creates a comprehensive legal framework to support the Government's alert level system to limit the spread of COVID-19 in New Zealand, and other measures necessary respond to COVID-19 over the next 2 years, or until COVID-19 is sooner brought under control.
-With COVID-19 Public Health Response Act 2020, there is less likely to be a need for the powers under the CDEM Act.
+The COVID-19 Public Health Response Act 2020 creates a comprehensive legal framework to support the Government's alert level system to limit the spread of COVID-19 in New Zealand, and other measures necessary respond to COVID-19 up to 12 May 2022.
+With COVID-19 Public Health ResponseAct 2020, there is less likely to be a need for the powers under the CDEM Act.